 - In the money market, various instruments are used for lending and borrowing such as call money, commercial bills, treasury bills, certificates of deposits, commercial papers, etc. It is a wholesale market for a short-term debt instrument.

-Different Segment and Instrument of Money Market
+Different Segments and Instruments of Money Market

 Call Money Market / Notice Money Market

 The lending and borrowing of money for one day are called call money. normally banks depend on the call money market to raise funds for a day.
 And lending of money for one day to 14 days is called notice money.
-In the case of notice money, no specific date is given for repayment of funds but generally borrowers have to make the payment on the given date.
-The rate of interest in call money is called call money rate which is determined by the demand and supply of funds.
+In the case of notice money, no specific date is given for repayment of funds but generally, borrowers have to make the payment on the given date.
+The rate of interest in call money is called the call money rate which is determined by the demand and supply of funds.

-Treasury bills issued by the Reserve Bank of India (RBI) on behalf of the Government of India.
+Treasury bills are issued by the Reserve Bank of India (RBI) on behalf of the Government of India.
 It is a short-term and main instrument borrowed by the government.
 Government issue three types of treasury bills by auction, 91 days, 182 days, and 364 days treasury bills.

-The commercial bill is short term negotiable instrument drawn by a seller on the buyer for the value of goods delivered by the seller.
+The commercial bill is a short-term negotiable instrument drawn by a seller on the buyer for the value of goods delivered by the seller.
 This is a self-liquidating instrument with low risk.
 This bill also called trade bills which are accepted by commercial banks are called commercial bills.
 The maturity period of commercial bills is generally 90 days but if the seller needs urgent funds, he can rediscount the bill from the banks.

 Certificate of Deposit

 Certificates of Deposits were introduced in India in June 1989.
 Certificates of Deposits issued by commercial banks and development financial institutions.
-This helps the commercial banks to raise the funds from the market by CDs.
+This helps the commercial banks to raise the funds from the market through CDs.
 The minimum size of issues for a single investor is Rs.
 1 lakh and the maturity period is three months to one year.